amirghedira/mypersonalweb/readme.md

 ![banned-user](https://amirplatform.s3.eu-central-1.amazonaws.com/project/1667814950446-banned-user.png)

 In addition, the platform can detect your IP address and ban it if you didn't respect the rules.
 Also, the integration of socket, make the user experience better, in fact it allows an instant change whenever a project is updated or posted, also in suggestions/questions sections, the interface will be updated automatically whenever a topic or a reply has been posted.
-Also for banned users once it's banned, he will be prevented from posting instantly.
+Moreover, for banned users, once it's banned, he will be prevented from posting instantly.
-Without forgetting libraries I used which improved the responsiveness of this front end and made it more interactive.
+Without forgetting, libraries I used which improved the responsiveness of this front end and made it more interactive.
 # Platform & Libraries
  Based on react , I used multiple packages from npm which was very helpful.
 These are dependencies I have used :
 ``` json